 |Out of South Africa’s 57,7 million people, more than half (about 29,4 million) are female, and over a third (20,6 million) are young people between 15 to 34 years old; as detailed in a mid-2018 report by Stats SA.
 When one considers South Africa’s record-high unemployment rates; with our youth being the most affected as they continue to struggle with access education, availability of jobs, and insufficient skills training among other pressures, it becomes clear that a significant portion of the country’s population is in economic distress.

-For the past four years The Director’s Event – a space for thought-leaders across various industries and arms of government to come together with the common goal of securing a healthy future for all South Africans – the issues of quality education, financial literacy, business skills training, mentorship, and financing opportunities have taken center stage as we have sought to find solutions for the future of our youth and for the country’s socioeconomic development.
+For the past four years, issues of quality education, financial literacy, business skills training, mentorship, and financing opportunities have taken centre stage at The Directors Event, as we have sought to find solutions for the future of our youth and for the country’s socioeconomic development.